gusbeane/website/content/research.md

 {{< figure src="images/Beane_JMolGraphModel.png" class="rightalign" width="325" >}}

 Dynemicin A is an anti-tumor drug which kills cancerous cells by binding to and cutting DNA.
 It is thought to work by inserting into the minor groove of DNA and then undergoing a cyclization process before abstracting a hydrogen atom from the DNA backbone.
-Intercalation, or inserting between two base pairs as opposed to in the minor groove, is thought to stop the activity of dynemicin A. We provide evidence that dynemicin A may abstract a hydrogen atom from itself first and then subsequently abstract a hydrogen atom from the DNA backbone.
+Intercalation, or inserting between two base pairs as opposed to in the minor groove, is thought to stop the activity of dynemicin A. We provide evidence that dynemicin A may abstract a hydrogen atom from itself first and then subsequently abstract a hydrogen atom from the DNA backbone even in the intercalated state.

 _J.
 Mol.
 Graph.
 Model._<br/>
 doi: [10.1016/j.jmgm.2017.03.012](https://doi.org/10.1016/j.jmgm.2017.03.012)